adfolks/aksctl/README.md

 ### Prerequisites
 You will need to have Azure credentials configured.
 What works for AZ CLI should be sufficient.
 If you dont have Azure CLI installed, you can refer [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 ### Installation
+#### Option 1:
-To install aksctl, clone the repository using:
+To install aksctl from source code with building by yourself, clone the repository using:
 ```bash
 git clone https://github.com/adfolks/aksctl
 ```